Would I lie to you?An Insurance Company and a faulty lie detector

 A book just about campervans!
 You can imagine just how much that appealed to me.
 I was lucky enough to be chosen as a winner of The Rolling Home book, ‘The Culture of Vanlife’ in a Twitter competition.
 If you’re thinking of buying this for yourself or think that it might make a great present for the campervan lover in your life, here’s my review.

 Firstly I wanted a bit of background about The Rolling Home.
 In 2016 they published a photographic book and today they are producing regular journals which are a platform for campervan owners from around the world to share their passion for living in a van through a collection of stories, illustrations, interviews and technical advice.
 The Rolling Home story involves Calum Creasey, Lauren Smith and a 1996 VW Transporter.
 They have been travelling on and off since 2010, creating their dream van on a low budget with an eye for style and finding their own community.
-You can read more about them on their website.

 The Culture of Vanlife is a delightful book to flick through.
 It is packed with beautiful drawings and photographs that make you want to start travelling.
 With an eye for an evocative image, you could just gaze at the photographs and cartoons in this hefty book and be happy.